Learn Estonian!

 • Frequency-based approach to vocabulary

-• Fun and challenging immersion focused approach
+• Fun immersion-focused approach

-• Diverse set of activities and ways to study
+• Diverse set of study activities

-• Fantastic listening exercises created by natives
+• Fantastic listening exercises

 Courses

 Here is a list of the biggest Estonian courses available online.
-Speakly, Keeleklikk, and Keeletee are by far the most in-depth and popular, but coLanguage offers very solid grammar explations and many learners have also used Drops for vocabulary acquisition.
+Speakly, Keeleklikk, and Keeletee are by far the most in-depth and popular, but coLanguage offers very solid grammar explanations and many learners have also used Drops for vocabulary acquisition.

-Speakly Estonian Course Thumbnail [100%x225]
+Speakly Estonian Course

 Speakly

-• go50 - 50% off of the paid subscription
+• go50 — 50% off subscription

-• FNS7 - 40% off of the paid subscription
+• FNS7 — 40% off subscription

-Keeleklikk Estonian Course Thumbnail [100%x225]
+Keeleklikk Estonian Course

 Keeleklikk